elementdavv/tlmail/README.md

 For receiving mail, the replied mail also arrives at your server first, then at relay, and arrives at your public mail server at last.

 # Prerequisite
-* a domain name with MX record configured
+* a domain name with MX record configured(optional DKIM TXT)
 * a cloud host to run server
 * a adsl at home to run relay
 * a public mail account